MicrosoftLearning/mslearn-ai-studio/Instructions/08-Code-first-development.md

 When you want to customize the code:

 - If you make app changes (in `contoso_chat/`) simply run `azd deploy` to redeploy the application to the previously provisioned backend.
 No additional re-provisioning or manual intervention steps required.
-- If you make resource changes (in `infra/` folder) then run `azd up` to reprovision and redeploy the application.
-It should automtically pick up your prior configuration values from `.azure/` and modify them.
+- If you make resource changes (in `infra/` folder) then run `azd up` to re-provision and redeploy the application.
+It should automatically pick up your prior configuration values from `.azure/` and modify them.

 ## Optional: Customize and redeploy the copilot